tommyShcherby/onPremSQLab/README.md

 ###### Operating System Configuration (Ansible Playbook)

-RemoveIPC is already set to “no” inside /etc/systemd/logind.conf, so it will not be an issue with PostgreSQL.
+RemoveIPC is already set to *no* inside `/etc/systemd/logind.conf`, so it will not be an issue with PostgreSQL.

 Memory Overcommit should not be a problem with so few connections, so the OS’s overcommit behaviour need not be adjusted.